hussein98912/Smart_Car_System_Backend/README.md

 - 🧠 **PyTorch CNN** for road condition and traffic sign classification
 - 💤 **Drowsiness Detection** using TimeDistributed CNN + LSTM
 - 🎤 **Voice Command Processing** using NLP (Speech-to-Text / Text-to-Speech)
-- 🗺️ Integration with Google Maps API
 - 🎵 Smart car assistant with music and alarm APIs
+- ⚙️ Custom data-to-response pipeline that processes AI model outputs and formats them for API responses

 ---